okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/rating-system.md

 ### Design

-This category focuses on the visual's appearance, user experience, and performance.
+This area focuses on the visual's appearance, user experience, and performance.
 It evaluates how well the visual integrates into Power BI dashboards, its aesthetic appeal, consistency, ease of use, and how efficiently it performs.

 - **Visual Design:**